Apollo

 Enforcement is strict in desirable areas such as beachfront car parks and the Esplanade but relatively lax in other places.
 Although most first-time offenders receive a warning, hefty fines can apply anytime.

-There are no designated free camps in Cairns.
+There are no official free camps within Cairns city itself, and camping on council land (including the Esplanade, parks and car parks) is prohibited.
 Most motorhome travellers prefer to pay for a Cairns caravan park to save time.
 NRMA Holiday Park is the closest site to the CBD, but you’ll find half a dozen others scattered around town.
 Remember, nothing is ever more than 15 minutes away.

 A modest nightly fee enables access to several stunning campsites around the region.
 Some of the most spectacular low-cost options include: